p2ppsr/peerpay/README.md

 # PeerPay

-Simple P2P payments on the MetaNet
+Simple P2P payments on the Metanet

 ## Development Instructions

 Clone the repo, then run `npm i` to install packages.

-To start the live development server on `localhost:8088`, run `npm run start`.
+To start the live development server on `localhost:8088`, run `npm run dev`.

 Your browser should automatically open, and your changes should be reflected on-screen whenever you reload.